 The picture quality you see on your TV depends on two factors: the resolution of the TV's screen and the resolution of the video signal.
 Since video images are always rectangle-shaped, there is both horizontal resolution and vertical resolution to consider.

 - Vertical resolution: The number of horizontal lines (or pixels) that can be resolved from the top of an image to the bottom.
 (Think of hundreds of horizontal lines or dots stacked on top of one another.)
 The vertical resolution of the analog NTSC TV standard is 525 lines.
 But some lines are used to carry other data like closed-captioning text, test signals, etc., so we end up with about 480 lines in the final image.
 So, all of the typical NTSC sources — VHS VCRs, cable and over-the-air broadcast TV (analog), non-HD digital satellite TV, DVD players, camcorders, etc. — have vertical resolution of 480 lines.
-DTV (Digital Television) signals have vertical resolution that ranges from 480 pixels for SDTV, to 720 or 1080 pixels for true HDTV.
+DTV (Digital Television) signals have vertical resolution that ranges from 480 pixels for SDTV, to 720 or 1080 pixels for HDTV, to 2160 pixels for 4K Ultra HD.
 If you're comparing TVs or video sources, vertical resolution is what's usually listed: 480p, 720p, 1080p, etc.

 - Horizontal resolution: The number of vertical lines (or pixels) that can be resolved from one side of an image to the other.
 Horizontal resolution is a slightly trickier concept, at least for analog video, because while the vertical resolution of all analog video sources is the same (480 lines), the horizontal resolution varies according to the source.
 Some common examples: VHS VCRs (240 lines), analog TV broadcasts (330 lines), non-HDTV digital satellite TV (up to 380 lines), and DVD players (540 lines).
-DTV signals have horizontal resolution that ranges from 640 pixels for SDTV, to 1280 pixels (for 720p HDTV) or 1920 pixels (for 1080i and 1080p HDTV).
+DTV signals have horizontal resolution that ranges from 640 pixels for SDTV, to 1280 pixels (for 720p HDTV) or 1920 pixels (for 1080i and 1080p HDTV), to 3840 pixels for 4K Ultra HD.

 Multiplying the horizontal resolution by the vertical resolution gives you the total screen resolution.
 For example, a 1080p screen has 1920 horizontal pixels by 1080 vertical pixels — 1920 x 1080 = 2,073,600 pixels.
 For an in-depth look at high-definition video resolution, see our article about resolution, or check out our video explaining what resolution numbers mean.